pleabargain/math_of_machine_learning/README.md

 # math_of_machine_learning
-This is the code for "Mathematcs of Machine Learning" by Siraj Raval on Youtube
+This is the code for "Mathematics of Machine Learning" by Siraj Raval on Youtube

 ## Coding Challenge - Due date, March 23, 2018